 It is tempting to overuse prepositions and prepositional phrases.
 If you see more than one preposition for every ten or fifteen words in your writing, you should edit some of them out.
 You may be surprised at how much more elegant and economical your writing is when you make the effort to do this.

-There is nothing grammatically incorrect about this sentence, but it has two “with” phrases, an “of” phrase, and an “in” phrase, which is a sure sign that it could be written more efficiently.
+There is nothing grammatically incorrect about the above sentence, but it has two with phrases, an of phrase, and an in phrase, which is a sure sign that it could be written more efficiently.

-Here, it was possible to replace one of the prepositional phrases, with caution with the correlating adverb cautiously.
-Of Magneto was simply a possessive that can be easily converted into Magneto’s.
+Here, it was possible to replace one of the prepositional phrases, with caution, with the correlating adverb cautiously.
+Of Magneto was simply a possessive that could be easily converted to Magneto’s.
 Four prepositional phrases have been reduced to two.